Barilla Logo

 Barilla Logo 1924

-The logo, introduced in 1924, brought significant changes to previous designs.
-Now the brand name was not written but drawn.
-It looked stylish and elegant and made Barilla stand out from the competition.
+The logo, introduced in 1924, significantly changed previous designs.
+Now, the brand name was not written but drawn.
+It looked stylish and elegant, making Barilla stand out from the competition.
 Different colors were used for the inscription in different variations, but red became the main one.
-At the same time, the original emblem in the form of a baker’s apprentice was also actively used at that time.
+At the same time, the original emblem in the form of a baker’s apprentice was also actively used.

 1949 – 1952